Syte1/Syte1.github.io/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I'm a software developer with 3 years of experience based in Vancouver, BC with a passion for technology, improvement, and problem solving.
-I'm very experienced in fullstack development, have professional experience in backend development, and often work on projects for fun.
+I'm Belal Evan Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.

-I am currently in my final year in BCIT's Computer Systems Technology diploma program, specializing in Cloud, and will graduate in December 2023.

-I've been messing around with computers as far as I can remember, and further.
-That passion for tech only grew, and somewhere down the line I realised I wanted to get into software development.
-In between, I streamed League of Legends, where I repeatedly ranked #1 Ryze worldwide and among the top 0.2% of players.
-My obsession with improvement has followed me throughout my whole life.
-Even outside of tech, about 5 years ago, I started playing piano for the first time and have been self-learning ever since.
-Today, I can play any songs from games or animes by ear.
+I've graduated from BCIT's Computer Systems Technology program where I received the equivalent education to a Bachelors.

+I have experience working with many different languages and technologies, along with many chances to create projects in groups.

+My passion for technology, improvement, and problem-solving drives me to constantly work on new projects and enhance my skills.
 :)